twolfson/nightclub-physics/README.md

 - Credit card can be forgotten at the bar
 - Credit card can have minimum charge
 - Credit card can take long time to retrieve at last call

+## Personal notes
+Since not everyone might want to be a dancer like me, I want to throw out some notes that people usually get surprised about.

+- At a nightclub, I usually receive 1-2 compliments a night
+    - On rare occasions, I have heard up to 5-6
+- In some venues, other attendees will ask for a photo with me.
+I have never not obliged.
+I have never seen any of those photos.
+    - Recently, this has happened once every 3 times I go out
+    - When I was in Mexico, this happened about 4 times in a night
+    - Similarly, people may start recording me

 ## Further information
 ### Movies